a327ex/www/content/posts/cons_compassion.md

 To understand this, we can look at how FromSoft came to prominence with Dark Souls.
 Back when DS was released they decided to market it as a hard game for hardcore gamers because back then indie games were not a super huge thing yet, and AAA games were very handholdy and easy, they still are today, but were even more so back then.
 It's reasonable as a big company to want to include as many people as possible in your games, and thus make them very handholdy and easy.

 The problem is that this excludes two fairly big personality types, which are the highly conscientious and the highly disagreeable.
-Both of these groups, which are a fairly big portion of gamers (remember all of these traits follow a normal distribution) are interested in pursuing actions of high value.
+Both of these groups are interested in pursuing actions of high value.
 The conscientious will prefer such actions that are grindy, while the disagreeble will prefer such actions that are competitive, but both share the same core, which is what they want to achieve things that other people find difficult to do.

 This is how these personalities work and it makes sense that they'd have evolved this way, as this goes back to the men thing where men will be more likely to be extreme on various traits.
-Well, in this case, there are many men who will pour their every being into a hard task simply because it's hard, and it doesn't really matter what it is, as long as other people can't achieve it easily.
-This is because this increases their status, and that increases the chances they'll have sex.
-Yes, beating Dark Souls will probably not increase your chances of having sex but what I mean is that that's just how people are wired.
+Well, in this case, there are many men who will pour their entire being into a hard task simply because it's hard, and it doesn't really matter what it is, as long as other people can't achieve it easily.

+This increases their status, and that increases the chances they'll have sex.
+Now, beating Dark Souls will probably not increase your chances of having sex but what I mean is that that's just how people are wired.

-So when all AAA games are easy and indie games aren't really a thing yet, a company like FromSoft can market their game to this forgotten personality type and because their games were well done they had a lot of success with that strategy.
+So when all AAA games are easy and indie games aren't really a thing yet, a company like FromSoft can market their game to this forgotten personality type and because their games were well done they will have a lot of success with such strategy.

 So to go back to the tweet above, the fundamental reason why people care about easy modes in games is that easy modes decrease the value of the action they care about achieving.
 If beating a hard game is a high value action, adding an easy mode to it immediately decreases its value, and thus makes it less attractive to this personality type.

 It doesn't matter if the game is single player, because it's about how many people can achieve the given task, and not about how each person plays the game.
 Even Steam understands this, as achievements that are achieved by a low percentage of players glow a little more:

 {{< figure src="https://i.imgur.com/aejmi4k.png" >}}

 All discussions around this issue are of a very pure form where it's just two sides talking past each other because they're essentially arguing that they want games to be made to appeal to their biological traits better.
 In my opinion it's clear that the "all games should have easy modes" crowd is wrong, but at the same time if somehow every developer (including indies) came to believe this, it would just create an opening like the one
-FromSoft had, and so it would literally be a case of the invisible hand of the market solving the issue.
+FromSoft had, and so it would be a case of the invisible hand of the market eventually solving the issue.

----
+## END

 So yea, that's all I wanted to say about this.
 If you're highly agreeable hopefully you learned something about yourself from this post, and otherwise hopefully you learned that things are more complicated than
 "if everyone was more compassionate the world would be a better place!".

-If things were this easy humanity would have solved most of its problems long ago, and just because we live in an age of somewhat high technological progress we shouldn't assume that we have magically solved the problems of the human spirit.
+If things were this easy humanity would have solved most of its problems long ago, and just because we live in an age of somewhat high technological progress we shouldn't assume that we have magically solved the problems of the human spirit, because we haven't.

 [Subscribe to my newsletter](https://buttondown.email/a327ex) if you want to get posts like this one in your inbox.